rhobbie/Sim704/README.md

 It can run the original Fortran II compiler from 1958 and also the SHARE assembler program (UASAP).

-It is written in C# and runs on Windows (and with Mono also under Linux).
+It is written in C# and runs on Windows.

-Some Parts are based on the SimH IBM 704 implementation.
+Some parts are based on the SimH IBM 704 implementation.

 See the Mkf2 repository for prebuild binaries and a set of windows batchfiles to create the UASAP and Fortran tapes and to compile and run Fortran programs on the simulator.